AVEVA/CONNECT-data-services-developer-docs/content/communities/community-roles.md

 ## Related roles and identities

-In addition to the roles you can assign in Communities, be aware of the following related roles and identities:
+In addition to the roles you can assign in Communities, be aware of the following related roles and identities.

 ### Tenant Administrator